neoforged/Documentation/docs/networking/payload.md

         // We wrap the method call in a physical side check to prevent
         // classloading client classes on a dedicated server if (FMLEnvironment.dist.isClient()) {
-            ClientPayloadHandler.handleDataOnMain(this, context);
+            // This should be its own, separate class that you are creating ClientPayloadHandler.handleDataOnMain(this, context);
         }
     }

     public void handleServer(IPayloadContext context) {
-        ServerPayloadHandler.handleDataOnMain(this, context);
+        // This should be its own, separate class that you are creating ServerPayloadHandler.handleDataOnMain(this, context);
     }
 }